A Hamilton-Jacobi-Bellman Approach to Ellipsoidal Approximations of Reachable Sets for Linear Time-Varying Systems: Numerical Example

-Using a fourteen-core Intel{\textregistered} Core\textsuperscript{\texttrademark} i7-13700H CPU, computation times in \texttt{MATLAB} for generating the sets $\mathcal{G}(t)$, $\underline{\mathcal{G}}(t)$, and $\overline{\mathcal{G}}(t)$ are displayed in Table \ref{tab: numerical ex: computation times}.
-Their absolute and relative internal areas are also displayed.
-We observe that Algorithms \ref{alg: tight under-approximating union} and \ref{alg: tight over-approximating intersection} offer substantial computational savings over grid-based approaches for approximating reachable sets for LTV systems whilst capturing a comparable area.
-One would expect further savings in higher dimensional systems as the integration of the ellipsoids at each time step requires only a set of matrix operations, which can be performed in $\mathcal{O}(n^3)$ time.
-However, more ellipsoids are likely required to obtain the same degree of conservatism in the approximating sets.
 The flexibility in deciding how many ellipsoids are used in generating the under- and over-approximating sets $\underline{\mathcal{G}}(t)$ and $\overline{\mathcal{G}}(t)$ enables a trade-off to be made between the computational expense and the conservatism of the sets.
-In any case, states in $\underline{\mathcal{G}}(t)$ at any time $t\in[0,T]$ retain the guarantee that a constraint admissible control leading to the terminal set $\mathcal{X}$ exists.
+Although more ellipsoids are likely required to obtain a similar degree of conservatism to Fig. \ref{fig: numerical ex: under approx BRS} and Fig. \ref{fig: numerical ex: over approx BRS} as $n$ increases, the guarantees provided in the results of Sections \ref{sec: approximate reachability} and \ref{sec: LTV reachability} will hold regardless of the number of ellipsoids chosen.
+In particular, states in $\underline{\mathcal{G}}(t)$ at any time $t\in[0,T]$ retain the guarantee that a constraint admissible control leading to the terminal set $\mathcal{X}$ exists.
 Analogously, states outside of $\overline{\mathcal{G}}(t)$ will always possess a certificate of safety, guaranteeing that the system will avoid the potentially dangerous terminal set.
 Approximation schemes, such as those offered here, enable reachability-based control strategies to be employed in applications where such strategies would traditionally be deemed intractable.